MakieOrg/AlgebraOfGraphics.jl/docs/src/philosophy.md

 a continuous variable `:y`.
 We would then like to generate a visualization that answers this question.

-In imperative programming, this would be implemented as follows:
+In imperative programming, this would be implemented via the following steps.

-1. Pick the dataset
+1. Pick the dataset.
-2. Divide the dataset into subgroups according to the values of `:x`
+2. Divide the dataset into subgroups according to the values of `:x`.
-3. Compute the density of `:y` on each subgroup
+3. Compute the density of `:y` on each subgroup.
-4. Choose a plot attribute to distinguish subgroups, for instance `color`
+4. Choose a plot attribute to distinguish subgroups, for instance `color`.
-5. Select as many distinguishable colors as there are unique values of `:x`
+5. Select as many distinguishable colors as there are unique values of `:x`.
-6. Plot all the density curves on top of each other
+6. Plot all the density curves on top of each other.
-7. Create a legend, describing how unique values of `:x` are associated to colors
+7. Create a legend, describing how unique values of `:x` are associated to colors.

 While the above procedure is certainly feasible, it can introduce a cognitive overhead, especially when more variables and attributes are involved.